 Most of the stocks in the S&P 500 pay a dividend—422 of them.
-But only 33 of those qualify as High Dividend Stocks, with yields over 4%.
-And even fewer S&P companies currently have a dividend yield over 5%—just 14 at latest count.
-From highest yield (11%) to lowest yield (5.1%), here are the 10 highest-paying dividend stocks in the S&P 500 today:
+But only 41 of those qualify as High Dividend Stocks, with yields over 4%.
+And even fewer S&P companies currently have a dividend yield over 5%—just 20 at latest count.
+However, the yields in their select group have risen since the start of the year, thanks to big selloffs in REITs and retail stocks.
+The 10 highest-paying dividend stocks in the S&P 500 now all yield 5.7% or more.

 The 10 Highest-Paying Dividend Stocks in the S&P 500